redis/node-redis/README.md

 ## TODO

-Need to implement PUBLISH/SUBSCRIBE

-Need to implement WATCH/UNWATCH
+Need to implement WATCH/UNWATCH and progressive MULTI commands.

 Add callback for MULTI completion.